For Students and Residents

 Welcome to Brown Dermatology.
 Thank you for your interest in our program.
 In these unprecedented and uncertain times, we realize that the application process continues to be even more stressful than usual.
 We will do everything we can to make the process as smooth as possible for you.

 We plan on doing virtual interviews this year.
-We will be having interviews on Friday, December 16th for rotators in our department, and have interviews on Saturday, January 7th and Friday January 13th for all other candidates.
+We will be having interviews on Friday, December 16th for Brown University medical students, and have interviews on Saturday, January 7th and Friday January 13th for all other candidates.
 The GME has developed a video about residency at Brown titled "Residents and Fellows: Who We Are" and one about the GME titled "Overview of Graduate Medical Education at Lifespan and Brown University".
 The Brown Minority Housestaff Association has developed its own videos linked here (use password IM20 to view) and a second video here (no password).

 We offer virtual "coffee hour" meet and greets on Zoom These occur weekly on Wednesday evenings from 7:30 to 9:00 EST from August 28th 2022 to October 26th 2022.
 It is a great chance to virtually meet a faculty member and a few residents and ask any questions you may have.
 If you are interested in participating, please send an email to [email protected].
 We recommend reviewing the Association of Professors of Dermatology's document regarding the 2022-2023 application cycle linked here.